Blog | Personal Finance

 meet your own rich dad - start your quiz now

-I’ve always talked about the key steps to help you on your journey to financial freedom.
+You may have come across many articles on the Rich Dad website to guide you on your path to financial freedom.
 Among them, understanding your personal financial statement, and the importance of choosing the right advisors.
-But in addition to those, putting together a support structure in order reach your financial goals is just as important.
+But in addition to those, putting together a support structure in order to reach your financial goals is just as important.

-As the famous quote by John Donne goes, “No man [or in this case, woman] is an island, entire of itself.”
-And as I say in It’s Rising Time!, “for you to get from where you are financially right now to achieving your financial dream, you cannot do it all by yourself.
+As the famous quote by John Donne goes, “No man is an island, entire of itself.”
+And as Kim Kiyosaki says in It’s Rising Time! , “for you to get from where you are financially right now to achieving your financial dream, you cannot do it all by yourself.
 It is impossible.”

 Unlike your group of good advisors, your personal support group is your reliable, go-to place to get moral, mental and emotional encouragement.
 This is a group made up of people you trust and can turn to, especially when times get tough.
 They listen, are aligned with you to accomplish your goals, and most important, give you honest feedback – even when you don’t want to hear it!